Can You Spray Wood Stain With a Paint Sprayer

 wiping off excess stain with a lint free cloth

-Dump the leftover stain out of your paint sprayer, and then clean out the sprayer.
+Start by dumping the leftover stain out of your paint sprayer, and then cleaning out the sprayer.

 cleaning wagner double duty with soapy water into a bucket